 - Be empowering — This is an opportunity for your student to take responsibility for him/herself.

 - Be patient — You may feel frustrated by your student’s choices about whether to go to the health center or to a party.

 You may also find yourself frustrated by lack of communication.
-Two federal regulations, FERPA and HIPAA, can create obstacles to getting information about your student without his or her mediation or written consent.
+Two federal regulations, FERPA and HIPAA, can create obstacles to getting information about your student without their mediation or written consent.
 (For more information and helpful advice, read “FERPA and HIPAA — Federal Laws and Student Privacy.”)

 Remember, even though college and medical staff are restricted in what they may tell you, you are not limited in what you can share with them.
 You can provide medical history and information that may help staff when treating your student.

 When your student is home over break:

 - Revisit the importance of getting enough sleep, eating well and physical exercise (more tips here).

 - Go over their health history with them, including hereditary conditions and major childhood illnesses.

 - Check that their vaccination record is up to date (meningococcal meningitis vaccine is highly recommended for college students, as is an annual flu shot).

 First, trust that — with some guidance from you — your student will rise to the occasion and learn how to care for him or herself.
 Second, trust in their school.
 Most campuses make health services accessible and accommodating to students, and the staff understands the demands of college life.
 Most schools have procedures in place for dealing with common health issues.
 Melissa was impressed that her son’s college informed his professors as soon as he was diagnosed and he was automatically given extensions on assignments.